-The Porsche TAG Heuer Esports Supercup is the ultimate series in iRacing.
+The Porsche TAG Heuer Esports Supercup is the ultimate series in road racing on iRacing.
 It comprises the best road racing drivers that came through via the Qualifying and Contender Series, as well as the top 15 from the previous years’ Supercup Series.

 The series consists of 6 races, with each race split into a Sprint race and the Main race.
 The drivers will be expected to live-stream their races as well as attend interviews.
 The entire series will be broadcasted live, which gives us fans a chance to watch these incredible drivers compete for their piece of $200,000.

-The road to a Pro Licence starts with the Porsche Supercup Qualify Series, moves to the Contender series and ends with the Supercup.
-Top drivers will acquire a Pro Licence along the way, but it will involve dedication and determination at the highest level.
+The road to a Pro License starts with the Porsche Supercup Qualifying Series, moves to the Contender series and ends with the Supercup.
+Top drivers will acquire a Pro License along the way, but it will involve dedication, determination and sacrifice at the highest level.
 This series isn’t for everyone but for those few that reach the Supercup Series; they can be sure that they are the best drivers on the iRacing service and amongst the best sim racers in the world.